90+ AI Design Patterns to Avoid: The Definitive List

 T12: All-Caps Without Tracking

-Instead: Always pair uppercase with tracking-widest or at least tracking-wider.
-The extra spacing is what makes uppercase text readable.
+Instead: Always pair uppercase with tracking-widest, or at least tracking-wider.
+The spacing is what makes caps readable.

 Layout Patterns